 “The biggest predator of fish like cod is other fish – and seals keep fish like that in check.” — Paul Watson

 In brief, sea lions are capable of walking on all fours, tend to be a little larger, and have discernable ear flaps.
 By contrast, seals flop and scoot around on their stomachs while on land and don’t have noticeable ear flaps.
 That’s the short answer, but let’s go over the two animals in more detail, as it will help distinguish the two from one another.

-Sea lions and seals are both part of the groups known as pinnipeds.
-Pinnipeds are those animals which spend a lot of time on both the shore of a landmass and in the ocean, and they include walruses along with sea lions and seals.
+Sea lions and seals are both part of the group known as pinnipeds.
+Pinnipeds are those animals that spend a lot of time on both the shore of a landmass and in the ocean, and they include walruses along with sea lions and seals.
 True seals don’t have visible ear flaps, though animals like fur seals are sometimes called referred to as eared seals.

 - Lack visible ear flaps

-- Stubby flippers built for swimming, must scoot along while on land
+- Stubby flippers built for swimming, but must scoot along while on land

 - Are quiet compared to noisy sea lions